-Recently new motorcycles made to look vintage have become all the rage.
+Recently, new motorcycles made to look vintage have become all the rage.
 This trend covers everything from cruisers to cafe racers to dirt bikes.
 While many of these bikes are really cool, they just aren't nearly as cool as the original.
 Here are the best vintage bikes of American origin.

 1. Indian Scout

-Before their bankruptcy in 1953, Indian Motorcycle Company was a major player in the American motorcycle industry.
+Before its bankruptcy in 1953, the Indian Motorcycle Company was a major player in the American motorcycle industry.
 Their biggest rival was Harley-Davidson.
 One of their most important models was the Scout, which was smaller and cheaper than their other popular model, the Chief.
 The Scout was produced from 1920 to 1949, a ridiculously long production run by today's standards.
 Engines started out as 596cc but increased to 745cc in 1927.
 The Scout had some success in racing, winning several Daytona races.
 Scouts were used by the U.S. Military during World War II.
 The film The World's Fastest Indian is the story of Burt Munro and his 1920s Scout during his Land Speed Record attempts.

 The Ace Motor Corporation was started by William G. Henderson after he sold Henderson Motorcycle to Schwinn.
 Production started in 1920 but ended in 1924 after a bankruptcy.
-Eventually Indian bought the rights and tooling for Ace.
-Ace used an unusual layout of a longitudinal four cylinder with a chain drive, very similar to that of Henderson motorcycles.
+Eventually, Indian bought the rights and tooling for Ace.
+Ace used an unusual layout of a longitudinal four-cylinder with a chain drive, very similar to that of Henderson motorcycles.
 In my opinion, the Aces look much better than the earlier Hendersons.
 Because production only lasted for four years on the original run, these are very rare motorcycles.

 Crocker started out in 1932 making speedway racing motorcycles with single cylinders.
 These bikes were successful racers, but in 1936 the company shifted towards larger V-twin-powered road bikes.
 The Crocker V-Twins were really superbikes compared to their competition, mainly Harley Davidson and Indian.
-While Indian and Harley had 38 hp-40 hp, Crocker's entry level 61-ci engine was putting out 55 hp-60 hp routinely.
-Crockers were built to order, and the largest known engine installed at the factory was of 91 ci (around 1,491 cc) displacement, a record for largest-engined production bike which stood for many years until Yamaha broke it with the XV1600A in 1998.
+While Indian and Harley had 38 hp-40 hp, Crocker's entry-level 61-ci engine was putting out 55 hp-60 hp routinely.
+Crockers were built to order, and the largest known engine installed at the factory was of 91 ci (around 1,491 cc) displacement, a record for the largest-engined production bike which stood for many years until Yamaha broke it with the XV1600A in 1998.
 Production ended in 1942.
 Only about 100 of the V-Twin bikes were produced, with 68 known survivors today.
 This is a very rare bike and fetches huge amounts of cash.
 The one in the above photo sold at auction in 2007 for $230,000.

 4. Harley-Davisdon WLA

 Harley-Davidson started producing the WLA for the U.S. Army in 1940, shortly before the U.S. entered World War II.
 It is basically a militarized version of the WL model.
 There were several differences from the civilian model.
 All painted surfaces were olive drab or black, and all chrome or polished surfaces were blued or Parkerized.
 The fenders were modified by having the sides removed to reduce clogging from mud.
 Leg guards and windshields were installed on some models.
 The engine crankcase breather was modified to reduce the risk of water entering during fording.
 Blackout lights were installed.
 Many accessories were available, including leather scabbards for Thompson sub machine guns, cargo racks for radio equipment, and skidplates.
-Unlike the Germans, the U.S. never used the motorcycle as a front line troop transport, so there are very few sidecar models.
+Unlike the Germans, the U.S. never used the motorcycle as a front-line troop transport, so there are very few sidecar models.
 Production lasted from 1940-1945 and 1949-1952.
 In total 90,000 WLA's were produced.
 30,000 were sent to Russia as part of the Lend-Lease program.
 These motorcycles are iconic, and in my opinion, the coolest Harley-Davidsons ever built.
 When somebody says American motorcycle, this is the first bike that pops into my mind.